 Love is learned.
-God’s original plan was to create us depending continuously on our caregivers during the first years of life.
-We depend on a caregiver to defend us from several threats, until we have enough skills to live in the world.
+God’s original plan was to create us to depend continuously on our caregivers during the first years of life.
+We depend on a caregiver to defend us from several threats until we have enough skills to live in the world.
 This fact shows the importance that God gives to love among us.

-The emotional view is not encouraging for a person who has been abandoned by his/her parents and who has also been mistreated and even abused in any way.
-This condition determines the way that person behaves, which predicts little success in the relationships that person will establish throughout life.
-A child’s brain that is evolving, that is moldable, is eager to absorb experiences, but undergoes changes when subjected to abuses.
+The emotional view is not encouraging for a person who has been abandoned by his/her parents.
+The same way happens to those who have also been mistreated and even abused in any way.
+This condition determines the way that person behaves.
+So, it predicts little success in the relationships that a person will establish throughout life.
+A child’s brain that is evolving, that is moldable, is eager to absorb experiences, but changes when subjected to abuses.

-The worst evil a child can suffer is to disguise his feeling of loneliness or lack of love due to circumstances that force him/her to do so, this generates guilt in his/her mind because he/she does not feel his/her love back.
+The worst evil a child can suffer is disguising his feeling of loneliness or lack of love.
+It can happen due to circumstances that force him/her to do so.
+It generates guilt in his/her mind because he/she does not feel his/her love back.
 In a child’s mind, it would be logical to think: “My parents do not love me because I am not good.”

 However, there is good news for you.
 Our brain is flexible, it is constantly changing.
 We learn from hard circumstances, drawing the necessary strength we need to overcome them.
-The strength that a person has to overcome traumatic situations, such as the death of a loved one, an accident, a physical or emotional loss, is stored inside, it shows when being forced by circumstances.
+The strength that a person has to overcome traumatic situations, such as the death of a loved one, an accident, or a physical or emotional loss, is stored inside.
+It shows when forced by circumstances.
 We have a flexible brain that is willing to overcome obstacles.

-I have finished a stage of my life and now I must focus on myself.
-I am not looking to blame others, I plan to learn from what I have lived, and I will move on.
-I challenge you today to tell yourself: I refuse to be a victim of circumstances.
+I have finished a stage of my life, and now I must focus on myself.
+I am not looking to blame others, so, I plan to learn from what I have lived, and I will move on.
+Besides, I challenge you today to tell yourself: I refuse to be a victim of circumstances.